 We also ran the automated pipeline on the S. mansoni WBPS10->WBPS11 update, comparing the results to a manual mapping obtained by annotators tracking individual identifiers.
 Our pipeline carried forward 5165 genes that authors considered to have none or minor changes, and 1347 genes with larger changes, onto an annotation with 10172 genes.
 The pipeline missed 2584 genes present somewhere in the manual mapping that were lost in the automatic one.
 It disagreed with the manual mapping in only 199 cases: some were genuinely wrong calls, and some are some were on par with manual mapping by being e.g. a mapping to a paralog gene.

-In release 11 we have updated a number of genomes, among them Schistosoma mansoni.
+As sequencing projects progress and yield improved data, we occasionally update genomes on the site to provide the best resources available.
+An example of this is Schistosoma mansoni, released in WBPS11.
 The authors of the new S. mansoni annotation preserved identifiers where genes were unchanged, and otherwise assigned new identifiers.
 They kept a list of changes – updates, splits and merges – between the two versions, available here in full.